POWERGEL 2.5% gel

 There are no clinical data from the use of topical forms of ketoprofen during pregnancy.
 Even if systemic exposure is lower compared with oral administration, it is not known if the systemic ketoprofen exposure reached after topical administration can be harmful to an embryo/fetus.
 During the first and second trimester of pregnancy, ketoprofen should not be used unless clearly necessary.
 If used, the dose should be kept as low and duration of treatment as short as possible.

 During the third trimester of pregnancy:

-All prostaglandin synthetase inhibitors including ketoprofen may induce cardiopulmonary and renal toxicity in the foetus.
-At the end of the pregnancy, prolonged bleeding time in both the mother and child may occur.
-Therefore, ketoprofen is contraindicated during the last trimester of pregnancy.
+During the third trimester of pregnancy, systemic use of prostaglandin synthetase inhibitors including ketoprofen may induce cardiopulmonary and renal toxicity in the fetus.
+At the end of the pregnancy prolonged bleeding time in both mother and child may occur, and labour can be delayed.
+Therefore, ketoprofen is contraindicated during the last trimester of pregnancy (see Section 4.3)